-Coaches are one of the best - and greenest - ways to get to Glastonbury.
-In 2014, our official coach travel partner, National Express, will once again be running services from over 70 locations direct to the Festival's own on-site coach station right by the Festival gates.
-Click here for their website or click here to download the 2014 Coach Timetable
+Coaches are one of the best – and greenest – ways to get to Glastonbury.
+In 2015, our official coach travel partner, National Express, will once again be running services from over 80 locations direct to the Festival’s own on-site coach station right by the Festival gates.
+Click here for their website and click here for the timetable.

 Of course an added bonus of travelling with National Express Coaches is that your journey is better for the environment.
 You generate at least FIVE TIMES less CO2 emissions going by coach, than driving in a car alone to the festival.
 Why not check out the Carbon Calculator below to see how much you could save.

 Here are our top five reasons to get the Coach

 1. It’s direct – you’ll get dropped off and picked up from the Festival site.

 2. You won’t have to listen to the sat nav or try reading an upside map whilst driving.

 3. You’ll be tired – after a weekend of late nights, you can let someone else do the driving.

 4. The fun can begin as soon as you get on the coach – it will be full of your fellow Festival-goers.

 5. It’s greener – everyone on a coach instead of separate cars means less of an impact on the environment.